Sundadanio axelrodi

-Sundadanio axelrodi is a danionin in the family Cyprinidae, with origin from Borneo, Bangka, and Sumatra.
+Sundadanio axelrodi is a species of freshwater ray-finned fish belonging to the family Sundadanionidae, the tiny danios.
+This fish is known only from Bintan Island in the Riau Islands east of Sumatra.
 Originally described as a rasbora, Rasbora axelrodi, this tiny species was later deemed to be more closely related to the danios but not enough to be moved into the genus Danio.
 Sundadanio axelrodi reaches a maximum size of 1.7 cm.
 Sundadanio was considered monotypic until the genus was reassessed by Conway, Kottelat and Tan in 2011.

 Etymology

 Named in honor of pet-book publisher Herbert R. Axelrod (b.
 1927), who discovered this species in the tanks of a Singapore aquarium fish exporter.